IntersectAustralia/hcsvlab-docs/APIMethods.md

 ### API Methods
 ### Introduction

-The HCS vLab API provides access to resources from the virtual lab platform in a machine readable format (JSON).
+The Alveo API provides access to resources from the virtual lab platform in a machine readable format (JSON).
 At present the API supports retrieving item lists, items, documents and collection level metadata; it does not support creating item lists.
 The assumption at the moment is that a user will create an item list via the Web Application and then can write code to access the item list and individual items for processing.

 ### Using the API